-ABioBot is a collaborative project between artists, scientists, and engineers to create a bio robotic lab assistant that automates the processes and procedures of working with biological media in essence a liquid handling robot.
+ABioBot is a collaborative project between artists, scientists, and engineers to create a bio robotic lab assistant that automates the processes and procedures of working with biological media, in essence, a liquid handling robot.

-We had a dream — a dream of a lab assistant that could eliminate the repetition and errors from bio procedures and protocols so more time would be spent on science and in my case art-making using biological media.
+We had a dream — a dream of a lab assistant that could eliminate the repetition and errors from bio procedures and protocols so more time would be spent on science and, in my case, art-making using biological media.

 We intend to realize a dream with a robotic lab assistant that offers: